Research Paper

 Abstract

 ring0 is the first Layer-1 blockchain with its entire cryptographic stack built on a single unified mathematical foundation.
-Five interdependent pillars — MLE-DB (state storage), Jolt Pro GR (zero-knowledge execution), Optimum (bandwidth-optimal networking), HSS-CoFHE (privacy-preserving proving), and FAFO (parallel execution) — share a common architecture via the Butterfly Duality.
-The result: 2,929× more efficient state, 3,506× faster privacy, >1.1M TPS, and decentralized validation at <$1M/year.
-111 machine-checked proofs verify every core claim.
+Four interdependent pillars (MLE-DB for state storage, Jolt Pro GR for zero-knowledge execution, Optimum for bandwidth-optimal networking, and HSS-CoFHE for privacy-preserving proving) share a common architecture via the Butterfly Duality.
+The The result: 2,929× more efficient state, 3,506× faster privacy, and >1.1M TPS.

 Author